Is Apple FaceTime® a HIPAA Compliant Telehealth Software Platform?

 Recommended: Is Skype® is HIPAA Compliant?

-Apple® does not store any information sent via FaceTime®, which is a peer-to-peer communication channel where voice and audio communications are transmitted between individuals and can not decrypt sessions.
-Apple® is considered a business associate, therefore, is required to sign a BAA.
+Apple® does not store any information sent via FaceTime®, which is a peer-to-peer communication channel that transmits voice and audio communications between users and cannot decrypt sessions.
+Apple® is therefore considered a business associate and is required to sign a BAA.

-Because Apple® is considered a business associate it is required to sign a BAA (Business Associate Agreement).
 A BAA is a contract between a covered entity and a business associate that requires both parties to protect personal health information under the rules and regulations of HIPAA.
-Apple® is not willing to sign a BAA, therefore its services including FaceTime®, are not technically HIPAA compliant.
+Apple® is not willing to sign a BAA; therefore, its services, including FaceTime®, are not technically HIPAA compliant.

 HIPAA Discretion During COVID-19

-Under the good faith provision of telehealth during COVID-19, covered health care providers can use Apple FaceTime®, to provide telehealth without the risk of HIPAA non-compliance penalties.
+Under the good faith provision of telehealth during the COVID-19 national emergency period, covered healthcare providers can use Apple FaceTime®³ to provide telehealth without the risk of HIPAA non-compliance penalties.
 Apple FaceTime® could potentially introduce security risks, and providers should enable all available encryption and privacy modes when using such applications.
 Other popular applications are witnessing a rise in usage for telehealth purposes including Whatsapp®, Zoom®, and Skype™.
-It is advisable that healthcare providers notify patients that third-party applications such as Apple FaceTime® are not HIPAA compliant and that there are other HIPAA compliant telehealth apps such as:
+Healthcare providers should notify patients that third-party applications such as Apple FaceTime® are not HIPAA compliant and that there are other telehealth apps that have declared themselves HIPAA compliant⁴, such as:

 - Skype for Business™